Today Elyssa shares her picks for the 11 best tapas bars in Santiago de Compostela. I’ve taste tested them all and they’re worth a visit!

-This is the place to try mejillones tigres, giant mussels swimming in a spicy tomato-based sauce.
+La Cueva is the place to try mejillones tigres, giant mussels swimming in a spicy tomato-based sauce.
 But if spicy isn’t your thing, fear not!
-The other mussels on the menu (steamed or a la vinaigrette) are also just as tasty!
-Grab a table on the outdoor patio, and enjoy Santiago’s classic flavors while surrounded by historical architecture.
+The other mussels on the menu (steamed or a la vinaigrette) are just as tasty.
+Grab a table on the outdoor patio, and enjoy Santiago de Compostela’s classic flavors while surrounded by historical architecture.

 6. La Tita

-Everybody knows and loves this Santiago institution for the generous serving of tortilla de patatas you’re given with every drink you order.
-Their tortilla is the perfect start to a night out of tapas.
+Looking for the most iconic tortilla La Titain Santiago de Compostela?
+Look no further than .
+Everybody knows and loves this local institution for the generous serving of tortilla de patatas you’re given with every drink you order.
+It’s the perfect start to a night out of tapas.

 7. O Gato Negro